mitzvahengineering/scwhab-api-client/README.md

 ### Managing Upstream Updates

 This project may receive feature updates and improvements in the upstream repository.
-Here's how to manage updates while keeping your custom configuration:
+Here's how to manage updates while preserving your instance-specific configuration:

 1. **Initial Setup**
    First, set up your upstream remote (do this once):